 Pack up and hit the trail.

 Even though your tent comes packed in a "Stuff sack", it may be better to think of it as a "Roll sack".
 Trying to stuff your tent into its sack can be a tall order, and can end up with you ripping your stuff sack and needing a replacement.
-Instead, follow these steps to efficiently pack up and put away your tent.
+Below are some great tips and tricks to help avoid issues, and should you have trouble, we have a wide array of stuff sack options available here.

 Make Sure Your Tent Is Dry